 Students in grades Kindergarten through fourth grade will receive core instruction including intervention and enrichment; differentiating the needs of every child.
-Students will receive daily communication arts instruction aligned with Reader's and Writer's Workshop, word work, and spelling.
+Students will receive daily communication arts instruction aligned with Lucy Calkins' Reader's and Writer's Workshop, word work, and spelling.
 In addition, students will receive daily math instruction aligned with Missouri Learning Standards and grade level proficiency scales.
-Teachers will use Teacher's College running record benchmarks in addition to Lucy Calkins' Reader's and Writer's Workshop Units of Study, Words Their Way, and Everyday Mathematics.
+Teachers will use Teacher's College running record benchmarks, Words Their Way assessment, and Everyday Mathematics common assessments.
 Student work and assessments will be reviewed monthly to ensure each individual student has one year's growth in one year's time.
 The Instructional Coach will provided job-embedded training and accountability around core instruction so that the majority of students are on grade level from the homeroom teacher.
 Intervention specialists will provide small group instruction to students struggling to meet standards.